-- OCP status open (tripped) or closed - Current drawn and current bar

-The RMS current bars change colors to indicate the status if the OCP thresholds have been configured and enabled.
+- OCP status open (tripped) or closed - Current drawn, rated current and current bar - The smaller, gray text adjacent to "current drawn" is the rated current of each OCP. - The RMS current bars change colors to indicate the status if the OCP thresholds have been configured and enabled.